 Here are a few examples of pigments that were commonly used in the 19th century.

 Other pigments, such as Prussian Blue and Chrome Green, were commonly used.
 Unlike earth pigments, these pigments were chemicals produced in factories.
-Although found in many paint recipes, several of these manufactured pigments were fugitive, meaning they tended to fade or discolor in sunlight.
+Although found in many paint recipes, many of these manufactured pigments were fugitive.
+This means they tended to fade or discolor in sunlight.
 This is why few 19th century houses were painted bright blue or purple since these paint recipes usually contained fugitive Prussian Blue.

-Earth pigments proved to be durable and were widely used through the 19th century when they began to be replaced by brighter, more vibrant colors made from the by-products of the petroleum industry.
+Earth pigments were inexpensive and durable and widely used through the 19th century.
+Later on they began to be replaced by brighter, more vibrant colors made from the by-products of the petroleum industry.
 This is why the bright, saturated colors commonly used in the early 1900s on Colonial Revival homes look out of place on earlier Italianate and Gothic Revival examples.

 For a look at part one of this post, click here.